Peter Hartwig (missionary): Struggles

-Furthermore, the language barrier proved a difficult challenge.
-The missionaries were instructed to preach to the local population in English, a challenge for many, including Hartwig, since English was not their native language.
-Hartwig's accent often drew criticism, and his sermons were frequently described as difficult to understand.
-In their letters to home, fellow missionaries noted his struggles with the language, while the Corresponding Committee in Freetown blamed his accent for his ineffectiveness in reaching the community.
+The language barrier was a difficult challenge.
+Missionaries were instructed to preach to the local populations in English.
+Since English was not Harwig's native language it was a hurdle.
+Hartwig's accent often drew criticism, His sermons were difficult to understand.
+In letters fellow missionaries noted his struggles with the language and the Corresponding Committee blamed his accent for his ineffectiveness in reaching the community.

-Despite his linguistic talents, demonstrated by his translations into Susu and Arabic, Hartwig's difficulties with English pronunciation remained a persistent issue.
-In 1807, he left the colony without authorization, traveling to Rio Pongo and taking some CMS property with him.
-This led to his dismissal and accusations of involvement in the slave trade, although his final letters suggest an alternative perspective on these events."I am as put in irons.
+He did have linguistic talents, demonstrated by his translations into Susu and Arabic, but his difficulties with English persisted.
+In 1807 he left the colony without authorization, traveled to Rio Pongo, taking some Committee property with him.
+This resulted in his dismissal and accusations of involvement in the slave trade, although his final letters suggest another story:"I am as put in irons.
 I will go into the Rio Pongas but I am limited on all sides.
 So I go with a slave dealer & speak kindly to him, I am called one too.
 Will I avoid it, there is no other way.
 But then again I have to please the corrupt fancy of a Committee here.
-What Disasters” (CMS Archives, CA1/E1/95, Hartwig to Pratt, Sierra Leone, 29 January 1807).Hartwig did not keep the CMS sufficiently informed about his work, another factor that contributed to his departure in 1807.
-One of the expectations the Society emphasized from the beginning of the mission was to send regular letters describing the events that occurred.
-However, Hartwig's correspondence was infrequent, and with the discovery of numerous letters he sent to friends abroad, the Society felt he was not taking his responsibilities seriously.
+What Disasters” (29 January 1807).Hartwig's correspondence was infrequent, upsetting the CMS.
+With the discovery of numerous letters he sent to friends abroad, they felt he was not taking his responsibilities seriously, leading to his dismissal in 1807.

 Later life

-In 1814, Hartwig returned to his work in Sierra Leone with the CMS, now employed as a linguist and translator.
-However, he died shortly after from yellow fever in 1815.
-His wife, Sarah, who had traveled to rejoin him after appealing to the Society in London for his reinstatement with the CMS, died just six weeks after he did.
-Hartwig had served the Church Missionary Society for four years and lived in Sierra Leone for an additional seven years independent of the Society.
+Hartwig returned to Sierra Leone in 1814, employed as a linguist and translator.
+The following year, he died from yellow fever.
+His wife died six weeks later.
+Hartwig served the Church Missionary Society for four years and lived in Sierra Leone for an additional seven years, independent of the Society.